chineme-code/chineme-code/README.md

 # Hello, I'm ChiChi 👋
 <a href="https://www.linkedin.com/in/chineme-code/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am pursuing my graduate studies at the University of New Mexico and am glad to announce that I will be graduating in December 2024.
-As a future Cybersecurity Analyst, my areas of interests include Security Operations Center (SOC), Digital Forensics and Web Security.
-Technological surroundings catch my attention and their intrinsic problems motivate me in every aspect of Cybersecurity.
-I like performing lab activities and expanding my knowledge in the field of Cyber Security which is never static.
-Having said that, I may be considered a novice in the industry, however, I am proud of how far I have come in such a short time and I hope for more opportunities to reach even greater heights.
+I am happy to announce that I have now graduated with a Master's degree in Cybersecurity and Business Analytics.
+As a future Cybersecurity Analyst, my areas of interest include Security Operations Centre (SOC), Digital Forensics and Web Security.
+Technological surroundings catch my attention, and their intrinsic problems motivate me in every aspect of Cybersecurity.
+I like performing lab activities and expanding my knowledge in the field of Cyber Security, which is never static.
+Having said that, I may be considered a novice in the industry; however, I am proud of how far I have come in such a short time, and I hope for more opportunities to reach even greater heights.

 ## Objective
-My journey in the field of cybersecurity has stemmed from my interest to secure digital assets, and I am currently in the process of looking for opportunities to work in this industry.
+My journey in the field of cybersecurity has stemmed from my interest in securing digital assets, and I am currently in the process of looking for opportunities to work in this industry.
 As far as my objectives are concerned, I want to be a Tier 1 Analyst in the Security Operations Center domain and use my skillset for combating cyber threats.

 ## Skills